 All fisheries have the potential to catch protected, endangered, or threatened species, such as seabirds and marine mammals, as non-targeted bycatch.
 Recording of the catch of seabirds and mammals has been undertaken in some Baltic Sea fisheries, usually where there is perceived risk of such bycatch.
 Seabirds can become entangled in gillnets or hooked on longlines and consequently drown.
-Seals can be caught in submersed trapnets and harbour porpoises entangled in gillnets, leading to the deaths of these animals.
+Seals can be caught in submersed trapnets and harbour porpoises become entangled in gillnets, leading to the deaths of these animals.

 Studies conducted between 1980 and 2005 indicated that at least 76 000 birds, mostly sea ducks, were killed annually in Baltic Sea gillnets.
-This number may have declined in more recent years, probably due to the consequential decline in sea duck populations.
+This number may have declined in more recent years, probably due to the decline in sea duck populations.
 Birds that actively pursue their prey underwater were more susceptible than those that graze on the benthos.
-For at least four bird species, this mortality was sufficiently high to generate declines in population abundance and be unsustainable.
+For three bird species (greater scaup [Aythya marila], common guillemot [Uria aalge], and long-tailed duck [Clangula hyemalis]), gillnet bycatch could pose a threat.